clibuilder/clibuilder/packages/clibuilder/README.md

 }
 ```

-The cli will determine that a package is a plugin by looking at the `keywords` in its `package.json`.
+The CLI will determine that a package is a plugin by looking at the `keywords` in its `package.json`.

-## testing
+## Testing

 `testCommand()` can be used to test your command: